 The BCCC will collaborate in proposal development, and will charge for this support activity as a short term activity, although some funding may be funded under the Miami CTSI.
-If the proposal development is with a Dept./Center/Research team that is engaged in an ongoing collaboration plan with the BCCC, time for grant development will be provided under collaboration plan, but funding for BCCC support within the grant budget for the funded investigation will be expected.
+If the proposal development is with a Dept./Center/Research team that is engaged in an ongoing collaboration plan with the BCCC, time for grant development will be provided under collaboration plan, but funding for BCCC support, as a percentage effort for a biostatistician, within the grant budget for the funded investigation for the years of the grant supported research, will be expected.
 The initial pre-award work will be billed depending on the estimated workload needed for proposal development.
 For a specific proposal development, an initial meeting will be scheduled, and there will be no cost incurred.
-After the meeting, the workload will be estimated and associated fees will be determined.
+After the meeting, the workload will be estimated to determine budgetary considerations.